lassesofus/Political_discussions/content/data-description.md

 2. The comments sections of the above submissions.
 3. Polling data obtained from [FiveThirtyEight](https://data.fivethirtyeight.com/).

-In the following, we will describe these data sets and give an overview of their most important properties.
+In the following, we will describe these datasets and give an overview of their most important properties.

 # 1. The Submissions
 ________________